Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 Possible Adjustments:

-1. If the dough is too sticky to handle, decrease the amount of water in your next loaf.
-As written, this recipe is 75% hydration.
+1. Beginners: If the dough is too sticky to handle, decrease the amount of water in your next loaf.

-2. If your kitchen is warm or you want a longer bulk rise period, decrease the starter back to 40-6o gr.
+2. Warm kitchens: If you want a longer bulk rise period, decrease the starter back to 40-60 grams.

 Nutrition